Subthedev/QuantumX/MAILGUN_SUPABASE_SETUP_GUIDE.md

 - Make sure SPF and DKIM records are properly configured in DNS
 - Wait 24-48 hours for DNS propagation
 - Add DMARC record (optional but recommended)
-- Ask recipients to whitelist `contact@ignitexagency.com`
+- Ask recipients to whitelist `contact@ignitex.live`

 #### Issue 3: "Domain not verified"
 **Solution:**